telerik/blazor-docs/troubleshooting/general-issues.md

 * There is an issue with connecting to our online feed.
 For example, a firewall, network downtime or wrong credentials are used.
 Check the [Troubleshooting NuGet Feed Issues]({%slug installation/nuget%}#troubleshooting) section of the documentation to see how to handle that.

 * There is a mismatch between the versions available for restore and the referenced versions, while the Visual Studio "treat warnings as errors" setting is turned on.
 This can happen if one version is referenced, but another is available (for example, only certain versions are available in a custom local feed for the [Document Processing]({%slug common-features-dpl%}) packages, but the main package references an older version).
 In such cases, the tooling would usually resolve the newest version, but it will show a warning and VS can treat it as an error and not let you build.
 The solution is to check the version that is referenced by `Telerik.UI.for.Blazor` and ensure you can access that.
 Cleaning the solution, manually restoring the packages and re-building can also help.

+## Cannot provide a value for property 'Localizer'

+If you get an error similar to this one:

+>warning `InvalidOperationException: Cannot provide a value for property 'Localizer' on type 'Telerik.Blazor.Components.TelerikMenu[[TelerikBlazorApp1.Models.MenuItem, TelerikBlazorApp1, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null]]'.
+There is no registered service of type 'Telerik.Blazor.Services.ITelerikStringLocalizer'.`

+There can be two common causes for the problem:

+* The Telerik services are not registered on the app, a line similar to `services.AddTelerikBlazor();` is missing.
+You can read more about where you need to add that in the [What You Need - Project Configuration]({%slug getting-started/what-you-need%}#project-configuration) article section.

+* The application uses localization, or there is a code snippet that does (e.g., a grid with custom buttons that are localized, copied over from another place), but the current app does not provide the necessary project-specific service.
+You can read more about implementing one in the [Localization]({%slug globalization-localization%}) article.

 ## See Also